Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

   or algorithms that are useful
 - Existing Products or Libraries - why waste weeks reimplementing the wheel?

-I'll often end up with 20-40 open tabs because I've opened most of the promising items on the first couple pages of search results, then I'll skim through and open interesting things those pages link to.
+I'll often end up with 20-40 open tabs with promising items from the first couple pages of search results, then I'll skim through the content on each tab, also checking out interesting things *those* pages link to.

 Continuing with our example from before where we're wanting to find the path from one point to another preferring to use unvisited edges, I might search